kholterhoff/kholterhoff.github.io/S18_ENG_1102/Artifact_2.md

 <h3>Collage and Paper Circuit Illustration</h3>

-Students will create visual interpretations of a selection of text (within 3 pages).
+Students will create visual interpretations of a selection of text based on a pattern identified in their data sets.
+Using Open Refine students will identify patterns in the datasets they write.
+These might include the number times a male protagonist appears in a standing position compared to the female protagonist.
 These illustrations should reimagine and push-back on Haggard’s text and possibly an illustrator’s interpretation of it (Satire, Remix).
-You should not simply copy the illustration, but rather reinvent it.
+For instance, a re-mix might reverse the gender roles depicted in the nineteenth-century illustrations by showing the female characters in a standing position.
+You should not simply copy an existing illustration, but rather reinvent it.
 The best projects will demonstrate 1) planning, 2) time, and 3) an interesting and thoughtful intervention in Haggard’s text.

 Before beginning your design, decide what elements must be included in this illustration (characters, plot, scenery).
 How should these elements be arranged?
 Could you illustrate this scene in order to make a political statement?
 What strategies might you use to critique Haggard’s attitudes in regards to race, gender, religion, etc.?
 How could you update the scene for the modern-day?
 Illustrations can be as realistic or abstract and even non-objective as you choose.
 You should sketch out your plan before Friday, 4/7, so that you can devote the entire class period to making the illustration.
 In fact, you may wish to print out images to add to your collage.